-The paper largely omits the important discussion about the determinants of inequality for reasons of scope.
-Judging from the sheer endless list of causal factors and the resulting, at times conflicting theories, as well as inequality's ubiquitous appearance, it seems to me that the problem would be one of the economic system rather than an isolatable variable that defines inequality levels, where, as Atkinson (1983: 206) explains, "[t]he determination of the share of wages and profits in national income is a difficult problem. [...] it involves the whole economic system, and typically everything depends on everything else".
-Some of the most prominent factors mentioned to influence inequality levels include, by themselves or in combination, growth, trade liberalization, globalization, public social used.
-The following, fourth section, will scrutinize the results obtained from the empirical data and present some answers to the question posed above.
-The final section will summarize the findings and discuss the implications for policy making, as well as sketch out some further lines of research.
+&lt;sup>2 The paper largely omits the important discussion about the determinants of inequality for reasons of scope.
+The long list of causal factors and the resulting, at times conflicting theories, as well as inequality's ubiquitous appearance, prompted Atkinson (1983: 206) to state that '[t]he determination of the share of wages and profits in national income is a difficult problem. [...] it involves the whole economic system, and typically everything depends on everything else.'
+Some of the most prominent factors mentioned to influence inequality levels include, by themselves or in combination, growth, trade liberalization, globalization, public social spending, political regime-type, minimum wage, conditional cash transfer programmes, diminished skill-premium, taxation, education, broader labour market policies (job creation), history and path-dependence, remittances, or the emergence of specific sectors such as the maquilamanufacturing in Mexico or the rise of a massive financial sector.